 As of 140 AC, the house is ruled by Lord Garmon Sunglass and his wife Elena Sunglass (née Piper).
 Their rule is defined by steady loyalty and maritime vigilance, maintaining House Sunglass as a quiet but dependable vassal of Dragonstone in the fragile peace that followed the Dance.

-House Sunglass bears the look common to the lesser coastal houses of the Crownlands.
-Hair is most often brown or dark blond, with eyes typically grey, blue, or hazel.
-Their complexions are frequently weathered by sea air, and their builds tend toward lean and practical rather than imposing
+House Sunglass bears the look common to other coastal houses of the Crownlands — hair most often brown or dark blond, eyes typically grey, blue, or hazel, complexions weathered by sea air.

 Lord Garmon Sunglass